 Judicial trends in interpreting provisions of Part III

-The constitution safeguards the rights of the people from any exploitation by the government or any other authority of government.
+The constitution safeguards the rights of the people from any exploitation by the government or any other authority of the government.

 The constitution through Article 21 which is-’right to life and personal liberty’ ensures liberty as freedom of speech and expression(Article 19), to follow one’s religion and belief, etc.

-This case challenged the constitutional validity of the Preventive Detention Act of 1950 and raised the questions related to personal liberty.
+This case challenged the constitutional validity of the Preventive Detention Act of 1950 and raised questions related to personal liberty.
 It was ruled out that the constitution has not provided for nullifying any act of the competent authority which violates the principles of natural justice and there is no safeguard against it.

-The famous habeas corpus case introduced amendments in article 359 by the 44th amendment which prohibited the suspension of the article 20 and 21 even during an emergency.
+The famous habeas corpus case introduced amendments in article 359 by the 44th amendment which prohibited the suspension of articles 20 and 21 even during an emergency.
 It was done after it was realized that the officials went beyond the ambit of their power while misusing the preventive detention Act.

-Widest Interpretation of provisions of Part III
+Widest interpretation of provisions of Part III

 The question that whether the judiciary falls in the ambit of ‘the state’ mentioned in Article 12 or not arises while interpreting the provision of part III of the constitution and if not then it allows the judiciary to violate the provision contained in the part.
 If we have a look at Article 13(2) the word ‘the state’ may include the Judiciary in its ambit and also talking about the writ of certiorari, the provision to enforce which is a fundamental right is exercised by the courts itself.

 Maneka Gandhi’s case has given the provision of part III a much wider interpretation.